-Osteoarthritis (OA) is the most common form of arthritis, affecting 30.8 million Americans.
+Osteoarthritis (OA) is the most common form of arthritis, affecting 32.5 million Americans.
 This number continues to grow as Baby Boomers age and retire.
 The condition, which is also known as degenerative joint disease, consists of a progressive deterioration of cartilage in the joint, causing pain, inflammation, swelling, and stiffness.
-OA commonly affects the knee, especially in older adults who have a 45% lifetime risk of experiencing symptomatic OA pain.
+OA commonly affects the knee, especially in older adults who have a 49.6% lifetime chance of being diagnosed with OA by their doctor.
 The toll of OA greatly impacts our economy through loss of work, costing $100 billion annually according to a 2011 report.
-Medicare coverage for total knee arthroplasty, alone, came to $3.5 billion annually in 2011.
+Medicare coverage for total knee arthroplasty, alone, came to $9.2 billion annually in 2011.
 In fact, this is Medicare’s greatest single-procedure expenditure for older adults.

 These are already very troubling statistics, but even worse is that conventional care offers little relief short of total knee arthroplasty.
 Fortunately, in many cases naturopathic medicine combined with platelet-rich plasma offers substantial long-term pain relief without the need for medications or surgery.